CiscoCloud/vaquero-docs/docs/current/data-model-howto.md

 soft_reboot: true
 soft_timeout: 30
 ```
-<sup>1.</sup> By default, IPMI will do a power cycle. `soft_reboot` may be specified to do a soft (graceful) restart instead.
-<sup>2.</sup> `soft_timeout` specifies the amount of time to try a soft reboot.
-If the machine is not able to restart in this time, a power cycle is issued. `soft_timeout=0` means the host will never be forcefully restarted.

 -  SSH into the machine and do a sudo reboot.
 This requires key management, which is left as an exercise to the reader.

 ```
 type: ssh
 username: core